 This approach not only made the Brand Portal more user-friendly but also maximised efficiency across teams.

-A major challenge PMI faced was overwhelming their transcreation teams with repetitive modification requests—many of which could have been solved with existing assets.
+A major challenge this FMCG business faced was overwhelming their transcreation teams with repetitive modification requests—many of which could have been solved with existing assets.

 To reduce bottlenecks, we introduced self-service functionalities, allowing users to:

-By empowering users to find and adjust the assets they need, PMI’s teams significantly reduced redundant requests and saved time.
+By empowering users to find and adjust the assets they need, their teams significantly reduced redundant requests and saved time.

 Building a bespoke Brand Portal isn’t just about storing and organising assets it’s about enhancing workflows, improving collaboration, and ensuring brand consistency across an entire organisation.
 A well-built Brand Portal can become the central platform for: